psychopy/psychopy/docs/source/hardware/index.rst

 Although these guides will talk you through how to communicate with EEG hardware, they can be used to communicate with any device that is connected via the same method:

-- Communicating via parallel port and USB (link)
+- Communicating via parallel port and USB
-- Communicating via serial port (link)
+- Communicating via serial port
-- Communicating with EGI Netstation (link)
+- Communicating with EGI Netstation
-- Communicating with Emotiv (link)
+- Communicating with Emotiv

-Communicating with an eyetracker
+Communicating with an eye-tracker
 ------------------------------------------

-- Setting up (link)
-- Calibration (link)
-- Recording (link)
+- Communicating with an eye-tracker using Builder components

 Communicating with other devices
 ------------------------------------------

-- Recording GSR or Heart Rate via an Arduino
+- Recording information from an Arduino microcontroller